 Glazed Ceramic tile designs are also waterproof, and create ceramic tile countertops that can withstand high temperatures.
 And they never need to be sealed.

 But the downfall is that glazed ceramic tile countertops can be scratched or even cracked or chipped if too heavy an object is dropped on it.
+But a tiled surface is fairly easy to repair by removing the damaged tile and replacing it with a new one.

 You can avoid the scratching and chipping by using Unglazed Ceramic tile designs.
 Their smooth matte finish is resistant to scratches or chips, But Unglazed Ceramic tile designs are porous and will require the protection of a tile sealant.